ropensci/hydroscoper/README.md

   - `stations` a tibble with stations’ data from Hydroscope.
   - `timeseries` a tibble with time series’ data from Hydroscope.
-  - `greece_borders` a data frame with the borders of Greece.
+  - `greece_borders` a tibble with the borders of Greece.

 ## Example